we-taper/Draft/README.markdown

 4. Useful **(anit)Commutative relationships**

-5. **feynman diagram**
+5. **feynman diagram** (in dormant state, perhaps I will not update it).

 	Notes for studying Feynman diagram.
 Currently stopped at defining Green function.

-6. Note of Sheaf Theory
+6. Note of Sheaf Theory (in dormant state, perhaps I will not update it).

     Notes taken to understand sheaf cohomology.
 (Scattered and incomplete.)

-7. Algebra
+7. Algebra (in dormant state, perhaps I will not update it).
 	* Noetherian Ring

 		Introduces **Noetherian module** and Noetherian ring.
 		From S.Lang's Algebra.

-8. Quantum Field Theory in a Nutshell (inside *QFT*)
+8. Quantum Field Theory in a Nutshell (inside *QFT*) (in dormant state, perhaps I will not update it).

     Notes for the book *Quantum Field Theory in a Nutshell* by A. Zee.

-9. Quantum Information
+9. Quantum Information (in dormant state, perhaps I will not update it).

     Here is the notes of Preskill's **Quantum Computation** course in Caltech.
 It is very ineresting.
 I focus on the part of quantum Information theory.

-10. Group Theory in Physics
+10. Group Theory in Physics (in dormant state, perhaps I will not update it).

     Here is the course taught by Professor Fei Ye, about group theory's application in physics.
 This course, although is targeted at